Welcome to the Synthetic Biology network!

 Save the Date: Plant Synthetic Biology 2019 will be held from August 7-9 in San Jose, CA. This is a conference presenting the emerging field of plant synthetic biology and it's supporting technologies, including work with photosynthetic prokaryotes as platforms as well as fabrication of plant metabolic pathways in non-photosynthetic microorganisms.

-Plant Physiology is assembling articles for a Focus Issue on Synthetic Biology (click here for more information) for publication in 2019.
+For a collection of related papers Plant Physiology created a Focus Issue on Synthetic Biology in 2019.

 Collections of resources about synthetic biology:

 A series of interviews where we put questions to members of academia and industry about Plant Synthetic Biology ahead of the satelleite meeting.

 Single cellular photosynthetic organisms offer some advantages in terms of high-throughput, automated analysis and are explored as potential chasis for production of biofuels and high-value compounds.

 Including molecular devices that sense stimuli and produce an output, derived from, or for use in plants.

 A collection of accessible articles and videos explaining aspects of plant synthetic biology

 This collection includes advances in modular cloning systems with potential applications in plant synthetic biology.

 Sunlight provides the energy for life on earth.
 This collection includes research into how energy from photosynthesis can be harnessed to power synthetic pathways.